 The Board of Directors is keen to involve all its members in the tasks, responsibilities and sub-committees, and the Board is keen to review its decisions and recommendations.
 In addition to the recommendations of the committees stemming from it periodically to ensure their results and their implications on the performance of the Board and the committees stemming from it and the general performance of the company.

-annual review of the effectiveness of the company's internal control procedures effectiveness is strengthened through the following
+Results of the annual review of the effectiveness of the company's internal control procedures

 The internal control system has been prepared on firm and sound foundations and its effectiveness is strengthened through the following: